 - Adapting Evidence-Based and Informed Caregiver Interventions to Support Caregivers of People with Intellectual and Developmental Disabilities and Dementia

-The Resources for Integrated (RCI) has developed educational webinars to instruct professionals and caregivers on understanding the needs, creating tools, to implement supports for older adults with IDD.
+The Resources for Integrated Care (RIC) has developed educational webinars to instruct professionals and caregivers on understanding the needs, creating tools, to implement supports for older adults with IDD.
 Topics include: